PyMVPA/PyMVPA/doc/source/tutorial.rst

   content.
 If the reason is not immediately obvious, take a look at chapter 13.3 in :ref:`The Elements of Statistical Learning <HTF09>`.

-Instead, we are interested in the generalizability of the classifier model on new, unseen, and most importantly unlabeled data.
+Instead, we are interested in the generalizability of the classifier on new, unseen, and most importantly unlabeled data.
 Since we only have a single dataset it needs to be split into (at least) two parts to achieve this.
 In the original study Haxby and colleagues split the dataset into pattern of